Heems: Solo career and Swet Shop Boys

-Barring a few features, after an eight year hiatus from music, in 2024, Suri released two albums — both on his new record label Veena Sounds, and jointly with Mass Appeal India — Lafandar with Chicago-based producer Lapgan (which has features from Kool Keith, Open Mike Eagle, Quelle Chris, Your Old Droog, Saul Williams, Blu, Sid Sriram, Cool Calm Pete and Sonnyjim) and Veena, with production and features from Sid Vashi, Vijay Iyer, Ram Dulari, Lapgan, Cool Calm Pete, Mr. Cheeks and Navz-47.
+Barring a few features, after a seven year hiatus from music, in 2024, Suri released two albums — both on his new record label Veena Sounds, and jointly with Mass Appeal India — Lafandar with Chicago-based producer Lapgan (which has features from Kool Keith, Open Mike Eagle, Quelle Chris, Your Old Droog, Saul Williams, Blu, Sid Sriram, Cool Calm Pete and Sonnyjim) and Veena LP, with production and features from Sid Vashi, Vijay Iyer, Ram Dulari, Lapgan, Cool Calm Pete, Mr. Cheeks and Navz-47.
+He released a surprise album in 2025 – A Hundred Alibis (featuring Panda Bear, Unknown Mortal Orchestra, Lee Ranaldo of Sonic Youth, Anand Wilder, Patrick Wimberly, and Blood Cultures).

 Greedhead Music

 To manage Das Racist, Suri founded his own record label, Greedhead Music, as a management and recording company in 2008.
 Greedhead's first releases were the group's 2010 mixtapes.
 Das Racist's first commercially available album, Relax, was also the first commercial release on the Greedhead imprint.
 Greedhead has since released solo mixtapes by Kool A.D.
 (The Palm Wine Drinkard) and Heems (Nehru Jackets), as well as Keepaway's Black Flute, Lakutis' I'm in the Forest, Le1f's Dark York, and Big Baby Gandhi's Big Fucking Baby.
 The label has been defunct since 2015.